 So this year, I'm getting him a hammock.
 I've long had the idea that he would like a portable, nylon hammock that can be carried along on a camping trip, and strung between any two proximate trees one sees.
 I first saw this type of hammock on a hike in New Hampshire about a year after we split.
 I was doing a residency at the McDowell Art Colony in Peterborough, and one Monday, we all went out to a local dive bar to play a set during the open-mic night.
 A handsome local drummer played after us, and later, he and I went out for a hike.
 He showed me his portable hammock, and I've been thinking about getting one for my ex ever since.

 This is the year.
 I'm going to give my ex a Roo camping hammock, made by a company called Kammock, based in Austin, TX.
-The hammock is fabricated from a special lightweight, tear-resistant fabric, is cute and bright (and an item the PR department offered to send me to try).
-It's big enough for two, meaning my ex may share it with our son while hiking, or maybe with his girlfriend, when she's in town.
+It is fabricated from a special lightweight, tear-resistant fabric.
+It's big enough for two, meaning my ex may share it with our son while hiking, or maybe with his girlfriend when she's in town.
 That's fine, too.
-One of my suggestions of what to get for your ex is something that will help him move on (see below).
+One of my suggestions for what to get your ex is something that will help him move on (see below).

 What to Get Your Ex